HaqTetsuya/ChatbotPerpusBipa/readme.rst

    - Preprocess the data.
    - Train and save the model.

-3. Download the trained model and place it in the appropriate directory in the project: ``/py/model/``.
+3. Download the trained model and place it in the appropriate directory in the project: ``/py/model/``
+4. import database chatbotbipa.sql

 ---